davidbsp/patrolling_sim/README.md

 This package contains the implementation of several algorithms for multi-robot patrolling and a general structure of a PatrolAgent that can be extended to implement other ones.
 It extends previous version of patrolling_sim with an improved structure of the code that allows easy integration of new algorithms, an improved navigation configuration that allows the robots to move at 1 m/s and to avoid most of conflicting situations, and a better management of the experiments and generation of the results.

+The software is released as a ROS catkin package and requires the navigation stack (e.g., ros-indigo-navigation).
 For a quick try, just compile the workspace ('catkin_make'), start the script './start_experiment.py', make your choices and see the experiment running.

 WARNING: sometimes (on some machines) the very first run does not work, because of timing problems with roscore.
 Either restart the experiment a second time, or run roscore once before starting the experiment.